i-VRESSE/workflow-comparison/galaxy/README.md

 At http://localhost:8080/admin/form/create_form you can in theory create a form for user information.
 The form should appear at http://localhost:8080/user/information for each user.

-No documentation has been found.
+Some dead docs at https://galaxyproject.org/admin/config/user-information/

-Throws error `TypeError: 'form_type' is an invalid keyword argument for FormDefinition` when creating new form with [user-info-form.csv](./user-info-form.csv).
+Throws error `TypeError: 'form_type' is an invalid keyword argument for FormDefinition` when creating new form with file containing `Academic,Some help,text,somevalue,,True`.

 ## Combine workflow builder